HuanMeng-official/LauncherCore/README.md

 ### FAQ:
  - Not found Java?
-Set the JAVA_HOME environment variable or explicitly specify the Java path with --java-path.
+Set the JAVA_HOME environment variable or explicitly specify the Java path with --runtime.
  - Launch fails or throws errors?
 Verify that dependencies and resources were downloaded completely, or check the detailed error output in the terminal.